senaite/senaite2.com/docs/update.md

 some parts of your add-on require modifications.
 Worth to mention that the following tips are strongly recommended before proceeding with the upgrade:

-- Test first with a clone your current productive VM
+- Test first with a clone of your current productive VM
 - Do a `zeopack` of your database
 - Do a backup of both your code and database
   (a copy of the `filestorage` and `blobstorage` directories)